 First-Class Mail: Anything mailable, bills, invoices, personal correspondence, merchandise.

 Periodicals: Newsletters, magazines; (formal authorization needed).

 Standard Mail: Advertisements, circulars, newsletters, small parcels, merchandise.

-Package Services and Standard Post: Merchandise, catalogs, printed material, computer media.
+Package Services and USPS Retail Ground: Merchandise, catalogs, printed material, computer media.